-The field of play (FOP) is the area where Hockey competition takes place, on the ice surface.
+The field of play (FOP) is the area where competition takes place, for Figure Skating (FS) and Short Track Speed Skating (SS), this area is the ice surface.
 In addition, to the FOP area, there are several areas that are directly adjacent to the FOP which are also considered as part of the FOP.
-These areas include the player's bench, penalty boxes, scorekeeper's bench, athlete on and off ice areas, broadcast platforms, photo positions, medical positions, ice crew staging, mixed zone, and off ice operations.
+For FS, these areas include on-ice, off-ice, kiss and cry, flower retrievers staging, on-ice monitors, and ice patcher's staging.
+For SS, these area include athlete on-ice (heat box), officials FOP positions, track steward staging, starter's platform, coaches platform, skate-off area, and officials off ice area.
+For both FS and SS, these areas include broadcast camera platforms, photographer risers, judges/timing and scoring platform, ice resurfacing operations and equipment storage, pad storage area, off-ice staging, medical staging, and the mixed zone for both broadcast and press.

-General considerations for the FOP include agreed ice surface dimensions, humidification requirements for the ice, along with on ice temperature requirements for the athletes.
+General considerations for the FOP include the requirement for international ice surfaces - which may require an expansion to the existing ice surface to meet the sport requirements for competition.
+FS/SS require different levels of humidification to maintain the federation requirements for ice and temperature on the ice for the Athlete's.
 HVAC systems need to be reviewed to confirm compliance for games, as modifications may be required.

-Further, lighting levels are required to meet Broadcast lighting requirements, See Appendix A. Lighting may require modification to meet the lighting levels and to cover the ice surfaces.
+Further, lighting levels are required to meet Broadcast lighting requirements, See Appendix A. Lighting may require modification to meet the lighting levels and to cover the international ice surfaces.